AbenezerYBekele/Data-Analyst/README.md

 - COVID-19 Vaccine Data Analysis: SQL queries to analyze vaccination data, including trends, distribution, and effectiveness.

+## 3. active rental licenses (R code)
+  This project analyzes active rental licenses using R. The dataset includes information on rental properties, license issuance, expiration dates, and property owners.
+The analysis aims to identify trends in rental license applications and short-term rental properties by community and year.

 ## Usage Instructions

 ### Excel VLOOKUP: